 If you can actually come up with some way, particularly a humorous way, to include the goof in your remarks; for example, if you can relate it to some point you wish to make, your speech will become much more memorable than it would have been otherwise.

-The four unadvertised bonuses of public speaking goofs, if you can learn to handle them well, are that:
+The four unadvertised bonuses of well handled public speaking goofs:

-(1) Knowing you don’t have to do it perfectly to do it well, you will become much more comfortable giving speeches;
+(1) Knowing you don’t have to do it perfectly to do it well, you can feel much more comfortable giving speeches;

-(2) People will tend to pay better attention after you have goofed;
+(2) Strange but true: people tend to pay better attention after you have goofed;

 (3) You will more effectively impress your audience with your expertise and knowledge of the subject (not to mention your unflappable demeanor); and

-(4) You will become much more relatable to your audience as a person, and thus more likely to accomplish the goals you set for yourself in giving the speech in the first place.
+(4) You are much more relatable to your audience as a person, and thus more likely to accomplish the goals you set for yourself in giving the speech in the first place.

 I would love to know if any of these suggestions help you feel a little more comfortable about the prospect of putting yourself out there and giving a speech.